devendranaga/linux-systems-programming-with-c/eighth_chapter.md

 ####1.1 OpenWRT packages

 * The OpenWRT's most powerful feature is the packages.
 Packages add or remove a functionality to the final image.
 * They are useful to build a tiny system to a very large miniature computer system.
+The packages can selectively be chosen to fit the needs of the software project / product.
 * Sample package Makefile for the bridge (taken from [here](https://wiki.openwrt.org/doc/devel/packages)).